circinusX1/lili/README.md

 ##### Camera as server

 Browse the konf file and make adjustments.
-Create the I{'save_loc'} location and give RW access for the user that runs liveimage
+#### Create the I{'save_loc'} location and give RW access for the user that runs liveimage (aka: www-data:you & 775)

 ###### Tested on